2005–06 Sacramento Kings season

 The 2005–06 Sacramento Kings season was the franchise's 57th season in the National Basketball Association (NBA) and the 21st in Sacramento, California.
 The team began the season looking to improve upon a 50–32 record from the previous season, but off-court problems meant they declined by six wins despite a late rush.

 In the playoffs, the Kings lost to the San Antonio Spurs in six games in the First Round.

-As of 2022, this marked the last season that the Kings made the playoffs, which is the longest active drought in the four major North American sports.
-Until 2023, this was the last time the Kings had a winning season.
+The Kings would not make the playoffs again until 2023, which was the longest active drought in the four major North American professional sports leagues at the time and the longest postseason drought in NBA history.

-For this season, they added new gold road alternate uniforms with purple, grey and silver side panels to their jerseys and shorts, they remained in used until 2007.
+For the season, they added new gold road alternate uniforms with purple, grey and silver side panels to their jerseys and shorts, they remained in use until 2007.